ADHD in Adults

 Among those with ADHD, adults will exhibit quite different symptoms than children.
 Symptoms can be experienced differently by everyone.

 - Poor organizational skills – home, office, desk, and car are excessively cluttered

 - Always misplacing or losing things (keys, wallet, phone, bills)

 - Agitation or an explosive temperament

 - Feelings of insecurity and a sense of low self-esteem

 - Hypersensitive to criticism

-- Easily bored, needing excitement, prone to taking risks
+- Being easily bored, needing excitement, and prone to taking risks

 - Excessive talking and simultaneous multitasking